The Times of Noah

 God was extremely kind to these people.
 He actually told them when the judgment would be: 120 years.
 Imagine knowing that the judgment would be in exactly 120 years from today.
 I believe this was a testimony to their wickedness that God had to clearly reveal the oncoming judgment and this to no avail.

 We, on the other hand, do not know when the judgment is coming.
 It could be today or in 120 years or in 120 centuries.
 The only thing we know for sure is that we do not know when Jesus will judge us.
 We need to be ready at all times and make sure that each day we are persevering in the faith, not allowing our imperfections or the pressure and disbelief in the world to discourage us.

 We often take refuge in the idea that the only punishment God can deliver will be the judgment at the end of the world.
 God is sovereign, and whenever mankind descends into great wickedness, he is still able to punish and discipline in real time.

 - Read Mathew 24:37‐39.
 Other than the purpose of Jesus making this statement about His return, what else could be significant about this passage?

 - What are some facts about Noah as recorded in Genesis 5?

 - What was the impact of the "Sons of God" marrying the daughters of man?

-- Review the following scriptures and compare them with Genesis 6:5-6 and discuss the implications for us.
+- Review the following scriptures, compare them with Genesis 6:5-6 and discuss the implications of these for us:

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?